Gupt20/IMB-Attrition-Analysis/README.md

 ## Recommendations

-> One actionable recommendation per finding.
-Each one is specific enough to bring to a management meeting.

 **Rec 1 — Focus retention budget on Sales and HR first, not the whole company** A blanket retention programme wastes money on departments that do not have a problem.
 R&D at 13.8% attrition is closer to industry average.
 Concentrate intervention resources on Sales and HR where the problem is acute.